Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/gradual-rollout.md

 Next, we will configure the gradual rollout strategy for your new flag.

-## Implementing Gradual Rollout Activation Strategy
+## Implementing a Gradual Rollout Activation Strategy

 An important Unleash concept that enables developers to perform a gradual rollout is an [activation strategy](/reference/activation-strategies).
 An activation strategy defines who will be exposed to a particular flag or flags.
 Unleash comes pre-configured with multiple activation strategies that let you enable a feature only for a specified audience, depending on the parameters under which you would like to release a feature.